 Additional documentation, examples, tutorials, and online forum activity would go a long way to making Logi Analytics more user friendly, particularly when deep diving into the more complex functions.
 Furthermore, another con may be that this software is not suitable for non-SQL users.

 Logi works with SQL Server, Oracle, MySQL, PostgreSQL, DB2, Progress OpenEdge; Big data such as Amazon Redshift, HP Vertica, MongoDB, 1010Data, Hadoop (Cloudera, Hortonworks, MapR), Snowflake, Google BigQuery, Infobright; Web services and cloud applications like SFDC, Hubspot, Marketo; and different file types, including Excel, CSV, and XML.
 They also offer an assortment of plugins to meet additional user requirements.

 Logi Analytics offers custom quotes and has a free demo.

-Self-service reporting embedded right in your software with access to charts, graphs, and various visualizations, configurable dashboards and reports, responsive design, integrated security measures, and admin UI that lets you manage data connectivity, user permissions, and multi-tenancy.
+Self-service reporting embedded right in your software with access to charts, graphs, and various visualizations, configurable dashboards, data preparation and reports, responsive design, integrated security measures, and admin UI that lets you manage data connectivity, user permissions, and multi-tenancy.

-A major con is that the software runs a bit slowly compared to some others on the market.
+A major con is that this BI solution runs a bit slowly compared to some others on the market.
 Also, the screen can get a little overcrowded with all of the functions and features available.
-Any advanced reporting tasks will require a strong background in SQL.
+Any advanced data analysis and reporting tasks will require a strong background in SQL.